Paul Digby: Ipswich Town

 On 4 January 2016, Digby joined Championship side Ipswich Town on loan for the remainder of the 2015–16 season.

 In an interview with Manager Mick McCarthy he stated "This fella (Paul Digby) has got a bit of a pedigree in terms of him coming through the England youth ranks and he's come here and impressed.
 He's not looked out of place in training.
 In fact, he's looked very much at home.
 He's a good size, he's quick enough, he can actually play football from the back too.
 He can head it, he reads the game well, he doesn't mind a tackle and likes to block things".

 The manager was full of praise for Digby and was very quick to make his way into the starting eleven, earning his first appearance for Ipswich Town in the FA Cup.
-They played against Portsmouth on 9 January 2016, just five days after singing for the club.
-The game ended 2-2 and set up a reply match at Fratton Park.
-The FA Cup reply took place ten days later on 19 January, earning Digby his second start in an Ipswich shirt.
+They played against Portsmouth on 9 January 2016, just five days after signing for the club.
+The game ended 2-2 and set up a replay match at Fratton Park.
+The FA Cup replay took place ten days later on 19 January, earning Digby his second start in an Ipswich shirt.
 He went on to play the full duration of the game, unfortunately losing 2–1.

 Digby made his Ipswich Town league debut on 27 February 2016, in a 1–0 win over Huddersfield Town, where he came on as a substitute.
 This secured Ipswich their second win in February, after losing their previous three games, Digby was instrumental to Ipswich holding onto their 1–0 lead.

 He made two more appearances as a substitute that season, on the 5 March he came on against Nottingham Forest, securing another a 1–0 victory.
 His final substitute appearance was against Blackburn Rovers, where Ipswich came out victorious with a 2–0 win.
 After impressing in a number of substitute appearances, resulting in three victories for Ipswich Town, Digby was handed his first start in the league.

 On 23 April 2016 Digby made his first start for Ipswich Town in the league.
 He played the full duration of the game against Middlesbrough, with the game ending 0–0, Digby recorded a clean sheet as he started in the centre of defence.
 Middlesbrough got promoted to the Premier League at the end of the season, showing that Digby was capable of performing well against the top teams in the Championship.

 On 28 June 2016, Digby completed a permanent transfer to Ipswich, signing a 1-year deal with the option of a second.
 Digby's first game after signing for the club on a permanent basis came in the first round of League Cup, making his first start against Stevenage.